Ghetto Hard Drive Selector

 He made this guide about a hard drive selector that he made a couple of months ago to accommodate his experimentation with Linux.
 It is very simple and cheap, it only accommodates two operating systems on two different hard disks but works flawlessly.
 Perfect for someone like he who uses Windows for gaming and Linux for business.

 -DPDT Switch (Dual Pole, Double Throw - $3.50 here in the U.S.)

 -Two LED connectors (Like those used in a computer case for the HDD and Power LEDs, I had a couple laying around)

 1) Use the multimeter to find the pairs of terminals that are closed by the switch in each position.
 The switch I used has two rows of three terminals so this was pretty easy to figure out.

-2) Cut off the LED so all that is left is the little black two pin connector and two wires of desired length, depends on your configuration.
+2) Cut off the LED so all that is left is the little black two-pin connector and two wires of the desired length, depends on your configuration.